How to avoid most common mistakes in web design

 4. Font Size and Color Combinations

-Although, it might seem like a great idea to use high contrast colors that will make your website more vivid, believe us - it’s not.
+Although, it might seem like a great idea to use high contrast colors that will make your website more vivid, the statistics show otherwise.
 Back in the days, it might have been a very solid strategy for grasping visitor‘s attention, but nowadays, people know how a professional website should look like, and they are suspicious of anything other than that.
 Using large font sizes with flashy colors and pop-ups will only make your website look like a scam.

 Please keep it simple when it comes to the font size and background colors.
 If you look up the websites of the biggest companies globally, you are going to see how simple they look.
 All of them are using easily readable fonts on contrasting backgrounds, but nothing too drastic that will make their site the main star of the show.
 Everything is created in a practical way that allows visitors to get all the information they want in a couple of minutes.

 Don’t forget that you want to sell your products or service through your website.
 It’s just a tool that should help you reach this goal.
 It will be a shame to do all the right things and finally start getting traffic to your website, just to disappoint your visitors with poor design and unreadable content.